What is Matx?

 Spark Capital

-Spark Capital is a venture capital firm that invests in products by creators they admire, including companies like Affirm, Carta, and Coinbase.
-They support founders across all sectors and stages from their offices in San Francisco, Boston, and New York City.
+Spark Capital is a venture capital firm known for investing in products by creators they admire, including companies like Affirm, Carta, and Coinbase.
+They invest across all sectors and stages, operating from San Francisco, Boston, and New York City, and are known for their hands-on approach to helping founders succeed.

 Daniel Gross